Minnesota watershed information

 The Upper Iowa River is a 156-mile-long tributary of the Mississippi River that rises in Mower County in southeastern Minnesota near the Iowa border.
 It then flows south through three Iowa counties before flowing into the Mississippi.
 It drains nearly 641,000 acres (1,005 square miles).

 Upper Red River of the North

 The Upper Red River watershed drains an area of 371,689 acres in the Glacial Lake Agassiz Plain, while the extreme southeastern portion of the basin lies in the North Central Hardwoods ecoregion.
-The Red River begins its course just below Breckenridge, Minnesota.
+The Red River begins its course just below Breckenridge, Minn.

 Upper St. Croix River

 Streams of the Upper St. Croix Watershed are among the most biologically intact, healthy, and resilient of watersheds in Minnesota.

 Located in southeast Minnesota and northeast Iowa, the Upper Wapsipinicon watershed lies within the Eastern Iowa and Minnesota Drift Plains portion of the Western Corn Belt Plains ecoregion.

 The Upper/Lower Red Lake watershed covers more than 1.2 million acres and is home to Upper and Lower Red Lakes, the two largest bodies of water within the state.

 The Vermilion River watershed, located within northern St. Louis County, covers 662,427 acres, or 1,035 square miles.